justb3a/processwire-feedback/README.md

 ## Module settings

+First you've to decide whether you want to use **Basic HTTP Authentication** or **Key/Secret using hashed signatures** (strongly recommended!).

+> The popular choice is HTTP Basic because all you've to do is to pass your username and password.
+> However sending such information across the wire isn't the most secure approach.
+> OAuth is another popular choice, but often it's an overkill.
+> Sending the request as a hash (using a shared key and secret including a timestamp so the hash will be different every time) is a good alternative.

 Fill in module settings, add all fields you want to attach to the form.
 You could either use existing fields or create new ones.
 All new fields will be prefixed with `feedback_`.

 If you want to change the field settings, edit the field and change all settings there (e.g. fieldtype, required, length).